Cha Soba vs Soba: What is the Difference?

 Sarashina Soba is white like Somen noodles, Inaka Soba features a black hue derived from the buckwheat hull, and Yabu Soba gets its vibrant green from chlorella.

-By the way, according to this Japanese site, Kawari Soba is the Soba noodles made from white buckwheat flour for Sarashina Soba to which various kinds of thickeners or foods have been added and processed.
+Incidentally, according to this Japanese site, Kawari Soba is the Soba noodles made from white buckwheat flour for Sarashina Soba, to which various kinds of thickeners or foods have been added and processed.

 Ingredients

-Cha Soba noodles are typically made from buckwheat flour mixed with Matcha green tea powder and wheat flour, while Nihon Soba is often made from buckwheat flour and wheat flour.
+Cha Soba noodles typically consist of buckwheat flour mixed with Matcha green tea powder and wheat flour, while Nihon Soba often consists of buckwheat flour and wheat flour.

 Calories